 Metric Weighting Background, Definition and Rationale Relative Total Shareholder Return (TSR) 40% of PRSU award The performance period for Relative TSR for the 2022 PRSUs is measured from November 29, 2022 through December 31, 2024 and is defined as the ending stock price of a share of common stock (adjusted for dividends reinvested during the cycle) divided by the beginning stock price.
 Both beginning and ending stock prices are measured over a 60-day average.
 Relative TSR is measured against the Company's Relative TSR Comparison Group (disclosed below).
 Focuses on alignment of executive pay with value creation for our stockholders relative to our peers.
 3-year Revenue Growth 30% of PRSU award Revenue Growth is measured based on the Compound Annual Growth Rate (CAGR) for the three-year performance period (2022-2024), using the baseline value of the 2021 results and the ending value of the 2024 results.
 Long-term revenue growth is a key driver of stockholder value creation.
-3-year Average Return on Invested Capital (ROIC) 30% of PRSU award Measured over the three-year performance period (2022-2024), ROIC is determined by taking the 3-year average Net Operating Profit After Tax ("NOPAT") divided by Invested Capital.(1) ROIC measures our executives' ability to generate sustained returns on our invested capital.
+Long to mirror on a degram to a real and a r 3-year Average Return on Invested Capital (ROIC) 30% of PRSU award Measured over the three-year performance period (2022-2024), ROIC is determined by taking the 3-year average Net Operating Profit After Tax ("NOPAT") divided by Invested Capital.(1) ROIC measures our executives' ability to generate sustained returns on our invested capital.